Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Dynamic Empirical Welfare Maximization

 {}

-This theorem, along with Theorem \ref{thm:upper bound}, shows that both $\hat{g}^{S}$ and $\hat{g}^{B}$ are minimax rate optimal over the class of data generating processes $\MP\left(M, \kappa, \MG\right)$.
-Optimality is in the sense that the convergence rates of the upper bounds of the worst-case average welfare-regrets in Theorem \ref{thm:upper bound} agree with the convergence rate of the universal lower bound with respect to the sample size $n$.
-The convergence rate is also optimal with respect to the VC-dimension if the largest VC-dimension $v_{1:T}$ in Theorem \ref{thm:lower bound} corresponds to $\sum_{s=1}^{T}v_{s}$ in Theorem \ref{thm:upper bound}.
-In Theorem \ref{thm:lower bound}, the maximum of $\gamma_{t}M_{t}\sqrt{v_{1:t}/n}$ over $t=1,\ldots,T$, rather than its summation over $t=1,\ldots,T$, appears in the lower bound.
-This is due to the simplicity of the derivation of the lower bound in the proof. {}
+This theorem, along with Theorem \ref{thm:upper bound}, shows that both $\hat{g}^{S}$ and $\hat{g}^{B}$ are minimax rate optimal over the class of DGPs $\MP\left(M, \kappa, \MG\right)$.
+Optimality here means that the convergence rates of the upper bounds of the worst-case average welfare regrets in Theorem \ref{thm:upper bound} align with the convergence rate of the universal lower bound concerning the sample size $n$.
+The convergence rate is also optimal with respect to the VC-dimension $v_{t}$ for each $t$.
+In Theorem \ref{thm:lower bound}, the maximum of $\gamma_{t}M_{t}\sqrt{v_{1:t}/n}$ over $t=1,\ldots,T$, rather than its summation over $t=1,\ldots,T$, appears in the lower bound, which is due to the simplicity of the derivation of the lower bound in its proof. {}

-\begin{remark} The finite sample optimization problems (\ref{eq:optimization_Backward DEWM}) and (\ref{eq:optimization_SDEWM}) are not invariant to adding a constant.
-This can be problematic in applied work because the researcher can change the estimated DTR by manipulating the outcome variables (as pointed out by \cite{Kitagawa_Tetenov_2018a}).
-Let $Y_{t}^{dm}=Y_{t}-E_{n}\left[Y_{t}\right]$, for $t=1,\ldots,T$, be the outcomes less their sample means.
-The demeaned outcomes $Y_{t}^{dm}$ are invariant to adding a constant to the original outcomes $Y_{t}$.
-Following \cite{Kitagawa_Tetenov_2018a}, we suggest using the demeaned outcomes $Y_{t}^{dm}$ instead of the original ones $Y_{t}$ in the optimization problems (\ref{eq:optimization_Backward DEWM}) and (\ref{eq:optimization_SDEWM}).
-The same suggestion is also applied to all estimation methods given later. \end{remark}
+\begin{remark} The finite sample optimization problems (\ref{eq:optimization_backward DEWM}) and (\ref{eq:optim_SDEWM}) are not invariant to adding a constant, which can affect the estimated DTR by manipulating the outcome variables.
+Following \cite{Kitagawa_Tetenov_2018a}, we suggest using the demeaned outcomes $Y_{it}-(1/n)\sum_{i=1}^{n}Y_{it}$, instead of the original ones $Y_{t}$, in the optimization problems (\ref{eq:optimization_backward DEWM}) and (\ref{eq:optim_SDEWM}), because it is invariant to adding a constant to the original outcome. \end{remark}